-In these unprecedented times, it is completely understandable that some people within our community will be experiencing higher levels of stress and low levels of anxiety.
+As the months of living with COVID19 roll on, it is completely understandable that some people within our community will be feeling fatigued and experiencing higher levels of stress.
 It is important that we address this before the stress and anxiety grow to distress or crisis.
-Here are some simple tips for dealing with increasing levels of stress and anxiety.
+Here are some simple tips for helping a mate and continuing to look after yourself.

 Social distancing does not equate to social isolation, just like in more positive times staying connected and communicating with friends and family is key to supporting positive mental health.

 Tip: Be creative in how you connect with friends and family like virtual coffee or drinks.

 The power of exercise is truly amazing and is key to a healthy mind.
 It relieves tension and stress, boosts physical and mental energy and enhances well-being through the release of endorphins.

 Tip: Physical exercises such as a 15-minute walk or yoga.

 Limit News Feeds

 It is important to stay connected to information regarding the pandemic however we need to be mindful that constant barrage of negative media can have a negative effect on you and your family’s mental health.
 The continuous feed of information can cause distress and anxiety which will impact your ability to think in a proactive manner.

 Tip: Set yourself a time (once or twice) in the morning and evening to watch the news.